 A functional resume is considered most useful for changing or starting careers.

-A functional resume lists your relevant professional skills rather than your jobs and the dates you worked them.
+Also called a skills-based resume, a functional resume lists your relevant professional skills rather than your jobs and the dates you worked them.

 Functional resumes use skill categories that relate to your:

 For example, if you’re changing your career from an art teacher to an administrative assistant, a functional resume lists your most relevant hard and soft skills without drawing attention to employment gaps or your lack of experience in your chosen field.